RRT Navigation

 Basic algorithm:

-6. If the new node is within goal_threshold of the goal and the connecting segment is also free, add the goal node and terminate successfully.
+goal_thresholdof the goal and the connecting segment is also free, add the goal node and terminate successfully. - If

 Key parameters: